-- a.
+a.
 He is studying law

 - b.
 Does he live in this street

 - c.
 How exciting

 - d.
 Why are you leaving so early

 - e.
 I love mangoes

 - f.
 Did you bring my book

 - g.
 She went shopping yesterday

 - h.
 Stop doing that

 - i.
 How do you spell your name

 - j.
 They don't like travelling very much

-Lesson Title: Punctuation - Terminal Stops Theme: Grammar Lesson Number: L1-L012 Class/Level: SSS 1 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Read punctuation with appropriate expression and intonation.
-Use full stops, question marks and exclamation marks correctly when writing.
+Lesson Title: Punctuation - Terminal Theme: Grammar Stops Lesson Number: L1-L012 Class/Level: SSS 1 Time: 40 minutes

+· Learning Outcomes By the end of the lesson, pupils will be able to: 1.
+Read punctuation with appropriate expression and intonation.
+2. Use full stops, question marks and Preparation Draw a simple picture of 2 ladies on the board.
+Label the pictures Mama Zainab and Mama Julie. exclamation marks correctly when writing.3.
 Write a text using appropriate punctuation.
-Preparation Draw a simple pict the board.
-Label the Zainab and Mama Julie ture of 2 ladies on ne pictures Mama